 Given how core it is to WorkFusion’s AI-driven model, let’s start with how ML works and how it learns.

 1. How machine learning works and how it trains

 It’s fairly easy to grasp the concept of rules-based RPA.
-A person clicks and drags on a screen, RPA records actions and repeats them either when a person executes the function or when when cued by an event, like incoming data.
+A person clicks and drags on a screen, RPA records actions and repeats them either when a person executes the function or when cued by an event, like incoming data.
 Whereas traditional RPA products only follow rules, WorkFusion SPA includes rules-based RPA to “pull” and “push” data but also learns from and adapts to this data through AI to automate unstructured work.

-Because it’s newer technology, no other RPA software provider delivers it as a native capability, and cloud-based AI providers make it complex (and expensive) for businesses to use, understanding AI is a little more though-provoking.
+Because it’s newer technology, no other RPA software provider delivers it as a native capability, and cloud-based AI providers make it complex (and expensive) for businesses to use, understanding AI is a little more thought-provoking.
 Our live webinar audience asked the following AI-related questions: